U.S. Formally Begins To Leave The Paris Climate Agreement

 "The reality is, to really deliver on our climate goals, we do need strong federal action," says Rachel Cleetus of the Union of Concerned Scientists.
 "The unfortunate reality is U.S. carbon emissions actually rose last year."

 This isn't the first time the U.S. has reneged on an international climate agreement.
 The U.S. failed to ratify the 1997 Kyoto Protocol despite being instrumental in its creation.
-In this case, the U.S. ratified the agreement but almost immediately signaled that it didn't intend to pursue its responsibilities.
+In this case, the U.S. became a signatory to the agreement but almost immediately signaled that it didn't intend to pursue its responsibilities.

 In both cases, the U.S. was instrumental in developing the international strategy.